arangodb/docs/3.9/graphs-smart-graphs.md

 _The orange line indicates an example graph traversal.
 Notice how it touches nodes on every server._

 Once you start connecting the nodes to each other, it becomes clear that the graph traversal might need to travel across every server before returning results.
-This sort of distribution results in many network hops between servers, coordinators, and you.
+This sort of distribution results in many network hops between DB-Servers and Coordinators.

 ### Smart data distribution